 The series is also an insight into another noticeable trend of ‘accidental audience’ gathering which occurs whenever there is a public incident.
 The ephemerality of this pop-up cultural phenomenon is common within the context of African public space engagement.
 The crave for information caused by a tensed polity and cynicism draws people, in unscripted performances, to these spaces of social, cultural and political re-engagements.

-Due to the declining economic situation in the country, the unemployed who are hampered by their inability to purchase newspapers every day, pay N50 (30 cents) to read them in effort to source for published job vacancies.
-These public spaces help to bring information closer to the people therefore making them become important incubators of information/knowledge that helps to nurture the cultural, economic, social and political developments that challenge the way we think and live.
+These public spaces promotes human interaction and brings information closer to the people therefore making them become important incubators of information/knowledge that helps to nurture the cultural, economic, social and political developments that challenge the way we think and live.